Corailla20/Easy-Drugs/README.md

     - **lib** : Contains the libraries sources folders.
     - **img** : Contains all images of the application.
     - index.html : entry point of the application.
-- **platforms** contains all enerated build file for devices (Android, ios, browser, ...)
+- **platforms** contains all generated build file for devices (Android, ios, browser, ...)

 ## Plugins

-- cordova-sqlite-storage : Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, Windows Universal (8.1), Amazon Fire-OS, and WP(7/8) with API similar to HTML5/Web SQL API.
+- **cordova-sqlite-storage** : Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, Windows Universal (8.1), Amazon Fire-OS, and WP(7/8) with API similar to HTML5/Web SQL API.

-- phonegap-plugin-barcodescanner : The BarcodeScanner plugin supports extracting data from a large range of barcodes, including QR codes.
+- **phonegap-plugin-barcodescanner** : The BarcodeScanner plugin supports extracting data from a large range of barcodes, including QR codes.
 On Android you can also encode any piece of text (URL, phone number, etc) into a QR code.

 ## Team members
-    - Coralie RODRIGUES
+    - Coralie **RODRIGUES**
-    - Jéremy MEZHOUD
+    - Jéremy **MEZHOUD**
-    - Pierre CHARLES
+    - Pierre **CHARLES**